sgra64/se1-play/README.md

  - arg: 456
 ```

-When this works, commit source files:
+When this works, commit source files to the *main* branch (current):

 ```sh
 git add src/main                # stage 'src' file